trezor-graveyard/trezor-chrome-extension/README.md

 The source code of the transport layer is using [flow](http://flowtype.org) type annotations and some features of ECMAScript 6.

 The source code of the device management is an angular app.
-If it seems a little "over-blown", it's because it was created as a copy of the whole myTREZOR app, which handles more than device management.
+If it seems a little "over-blown", it's because it was created as a clone of the whole myTREZOR app, which handles more than device management, and then functionality was stripped off.

 Caveats